-Handbooks that contain typos, are copied askew, are out-of-date, contain another employer's name or inapplicable policies, and look sloppy or unprofessional, send a message that you don't really care about employees.
+Handbooks that contain typos, are copied askew, are out-of-date, contain another employer's name or inapplicable policies and look sloppy or unprofessional, send a message that you don't really care about employees.

 For a minimal investment, you can publish a well-written, professional looking handbook.
 Alternatively, publishing a handbook online saves printing costs and is just as effective.
 Even the best handbook fails to provide a benefit to you if employees did not have easy access to it and if you cannot "prove" an employee received the handbook and understood that he or she was required to abide by the handbook.
 To have such proof, you need a signed acknowledgement form for a printed handbook or electronic acknowledgement receipt for an online handbook.

-Having an up-to-date, well-written, legally compliant handbook is for your benefit, as well as for your employees.
+Considering all of the preceding points, you should make sure that you have an up-to-date, well-written, legally compliant handbook for your benefit, as well as for your employees.

-For more information, contact the author at DABrannen@fisherphillips.com or 404.231.1400.
+Bert Brannen can be reached at dabrannen@fisherphillips.com or 404.240.4235.